-In line with the Gender Pay Regulations, Birketts LLP, along with all other organisations with 250 or more employees are now obliged to analyse and report on our Gender Pay Gap on an annual basis.
+In line with the Gender Pay Regulations, 2019 is the second year that Birketts LLP, along with all other organisations with 250 or more employees are obliged to analyse and report on our Gender Pay Gap on an annual basis.

-What should be clarified is that the pay gap measures the difference between average hourly earnings for men and women.
+It is worth clarifying that the pay gap measures the difference between average hourly earnings for men and women.
 It is not a comparison of pay rates for men and women in the same role.
-We are confident that men and women are paid equally for equal work here at Birketts and to demonstrate that this is the case we will carry out an audit later in the year.
+We are confident that men and women are paid equally for equal work here at Birketts, but we do intend to verify this with an Equal Pay audit.

 Inevitably, the figures do not show the whole picture.
 Like many law firms, we have a large secretarial community who account almost a fifth of employees.
 This cohort happen to be made up entirely of women, which inevitably skews our figures.

 We are proud to offer a staff profit share scheme to all employees with the relevant length of service, allowing our employees to be rewarded for the firm’s overall success.
 The bonus is paid as a percentage of basic salary which impacts our bonus gap, as does the fact that 94% of our part time workers are female, so their bonus has been pro-rated.

 Notwithstanding the above, our figures have improved in all areas, indicating that we are already making progress in narrowing the gender pay gap.
 In fact, our mean gender pay gap bonus figure has reduced by 17.1% showing a significant improvement.

 Our female Partner population has increased by over 40% in just 12 months and as of April 2019, 27% of our Partner population are female.